owickstrom/wickstrom.tech/src/_posts/2016-04-23-software-evolution-without-fear.md

 with shipping options, customer bonus points, country tax regulations, mixed with all kinds of non-business concerns like logging, constructing and destructuring of values and closing resources.
-There's small attempts at abstraction in there, with private class methods small chunks of the work, but it's still a big [complected][complected] mess of different capabilities and technical necessities.
+There's small attempts at abstraction in there, with private class methods hiding small chunks of the work, but it's still a big [complected][complected] mess of different capabilities and technical necessities.
 If you've been in the "bread and butter" side of systems development, I bet you've seen something like this before, both in back and front end applications.

 ### Fear of Change